heilancoos/heilancoos.github.io/_posts/2025-09-02-aws-kms-ransomware.md

 ![image6](/img/kms-ransomware/pending-rotation.png){: width="720" .mx-auto .d-block }

+Then to actually rotate the key:

 ```
 aws kms rotate-key-on-demand --key-id <KEY_ID>
 ```

 The caveat here is that rotating on demand can only be done 10 times per key.
 This is also exclusive to single-region, symmetric keys.
 Additionally, once the current imported material is deleted, you cannot rotate the key again.

 ### **RDS**

 For this example, we are using a database that is already encrypted.
-With this technique, the attacker will be able to *overwrite* the existing encryption, taking control away from the customer.
+With this technique, the attacker will be able to*overwrite*the existing encryption, taking control away from the customer.

 ![image7](/img/kms-ransomware/db-console.png){: width="720" .mx-auto .d-block }